 Significant Accomplishments and Discoveries

-Faculty and staff involved in cancer research at the University of Wisconsin Carbone Cancer Center have been at the forefront of cancer treatment and research, participating in many "firsts" for the national and international cancer community.
+Faculty and staff involved in cancer research at the UW Carbone Cancer Center (UWCCC) have been at the forefront of cancer treatment and research, participating in many "firsts" for the national and international cancer community.

 Frederick Mohs, MD develops a surgical technique to remove external tumors such as mouth, lip and skin cancer.
 Mohs Micrographic Surgery relies on careful small dissections instead of the gross removal of tissue, allowing surgeons to work precisely, sparing normal tissue.

 The UW's first formal foray into cancer research came in 1936 when the University sponsors a conference of American and European investigators.

 In 1939, Harold Rusch, MD shows that a high-fat or high-calorie diet accelerates the production of cancer in mice.

 Harold Rusch identifies the wavelength of ultraviolet light that causes skin cancer.

 At the UW-Madison, the McArdle Laboratory for Cancer Research is established as the first basic science cancer center at an academic institution in the United States and one of the first in the world.
 Harold Rusch, MD serves as Director.

 The McArdle Laboratory for Cancer Research receives its first multi-investigator National Cancer Institute (NCI), the lead federal agency for cancer research, in 1946.
 McArdle receives 54 years of continuous support as a basic science cancer center until consolidation with the UWCCC in 2000.

 Van R. Potter, PhD develops the concept that laid the foundation for combination drug therapy, now the most widely used form of drug treatment for cancer.
 Potter theorizes that administering several drugs, chosen according to the area of the cell they affect, could be more effective than single-drug therapy.

 Studies by Roswell Boutwell, PhD shed light on the mechanisms by which control of caloric intake protects against cancer, especially breast cancer.
 Boutwell is one of the first to propose that vitamin A plays a role in preventing cancer, a concept since validated in clinical trials using a vitamin A derivative.